Medically reviewed by Drugs.com. Last updated on Feb 6, 2023.

 - Moisten the end of the cone.
 Use water or a water-soluble lubricant.

-- Place the tip of the cone 3 inches into your stoma.
-Make sure the fit is snug, and do not force the cone.
-Release the clamp on the tubing again and slowly allow the water to flow into the stoma.
+- Gently place the tip of the cone into your stoma.
+Make sure the fit is snug.
+Do not force the cone.
+Release the clamp on the tubing again.
+Allow the water to flow slowly into the stoma.
 This should take about 5 to 10 minutes.
 Keep the cone in place for another 10 seconds.

 - You have a foul odor coming from your colostomy bag or stoma that lasts longer than a week.